wp-plugins/woocommerce-pay-per-post/readme.txt

 == Changelog ==

+= 1.2.2 =
-= 1.2.1 =
+* Removed the pagination from the products listed out on the purchased page. * = 1.2.1 =
 * Fixed error displaying when debug mode is enabled for Missing argument 2 on get() function * = 1.2 =